KmNeetuSingh/ReactEvaluation/QuizApp/README.md

 ###  Happy Coding....
 # How to approach the problem....
-First  read the questions.
+- First  read the questions.
-Analyze the problem .
+- Analyze the problem .
-Distribute in a small tasks .
+- Distribute in a small tasks .
-Create a structure .
+- Create a structure .
-Create components.
+- Create components.
-Add into in main file .
+- Add into in main file .
-Create route and then hook
+- Create route and then hook
-for state mangement using redux.
+- For state management using redux.
-Using localstorage for data Storage.
+- Using localstorage for data Storage.
-At last run and debug the code.
+- At last run and debug the code.
-Pushed and Deploy the code .
+- Pushed and Deploy the code .

 ## Keep Learning and Keep Coding..